srobotta/moodle-database-presets/ch-place-names/README.md

 The dataset with the list of places has been taken from [Geonames](https://www.geonames.org) and can be used under the **cc-by licence**.

+The map data with the swiss border was taken from https://www.naturalearthdata.com/ from the Admin 0 Countries.